top of page

 Why Regenerative Farming?

-This immersive, nine-month blended course combines online learning with practical, in-person training.
-Each week, you’ll engage in live online lessons from 6-8 pm GMT/BST - one hour of expert instruction followed by an hour of Q&A and peer discussions.
+Each week, you’ll engage in live online lessons taught by the best teachers and practitioners in the world of Regenerative Agriculture, from 6-8 pm GMT/BST.
+Each session involves one hour of expert instruction followed by an hour of Q&A and peer discussions.

-You’ll spend three hands-on long weekends at Henbant, working the land, gaining practical skills and a much deeper understanding, and connecting with a like-minded community of future regenerative farmers.
+You’ll spend three hands-on long weekends at Henbant, working the land, gaining practical skills and a much deeper understanding, and connecting and bonding with a like-minded community of future regenerative farmers.

-This is more than a course - it’s your chance to build a community, make new friends, and share ideas with others who are just as passionate about farming and the planet as you are.
+This is more than a training - it’s your chance to build a community, make new friends, and feel confident enough to take real action to create a regenerative farm/work in the regen ag sector.

 • True understanding of how ecosystems function